One PR Per Stage

 Each stage gets its own PR.
 Small, scoped, actually reviewable.
 Inception PR covers the elaboration artifacts.
 Product PR covers the specs.
 Design PR covers the wireframes and design tokens.
 Development PR covers the code.
 Your reviewer sees the work for one concern at a time and can give it real attention instead of scrolling past 400 file diffs hoping nothing blew up.

-Go-backs don't blow away later work
+Revisiting stages doesn't blow away later work

-Go-backs in discrete mode switch you to the target stage branch — the one you're going back to fix.
+Revisiting in discrete mode switches you to the target stage branch — the one you're going back to fix.
 Later stage branches stay intact, untouched.
 You fix the spec, the product PR gets updated, and when you return to development, the changes merge forward.
 Your development work is still there.
 Your new specs are reflected in it.
 Nothing is lost, nothing gets reinvented, and you didn't have to cherry-pick anything by hand.

 Hybrid mode: pick a threshold